Cultural historian and curator - Appointed 1994

 Writer - Appointed 1995

-Silvana Paternostro is a Colombian-born journalist, writer and film producer.
+Silvana Paternostro is a Colombian-born journalist, writer, and film producer.
 She is the author of My Colombian War: A Journey Through the Country I Left Behind and In The Land of God and Man: A Latin Woman's Journey, a finalist for the PEN/Martha Albrand Award.
 In 1999, she was selected by Time/CNN as one of 50 Latin American Leaders for the New Millennium for her innovative voice.
-Her articles and features have appeared in The New York Times Magazine, Newsweek, TIME, and Paris Review, among other publications.
-She is Associate Producer of Steven Soderbergh's Che, The Argentine and Che, Guerrilla.
+Her articles and features have appeared in publications including the New York Times Magazine, Newsweek, TIME, and Paris Review.
+She was the associate producer of Steven Soderbergh's Che, The Argentine and Che, Guerrilla.
 She is a senior fellow at the World Policy Institute and lives in New York City.
+(Biography as of 2003)

 Dancer and choreographer - Appointed 2001

-Wendy Perron, editor in chief of Dance Magazine, had a 30-year career as a dancer, choreographer, and teacher.
+Wendy Perron, editor in chief of Dance Magazine 2004-2013, had a 30-year career as a dancer, choreographer, and teacher.
 She has written articles for The New York Times, The Village Voice, Ballet Review, Dance Research Journal, and Dance Magazine.
 Her brief memoir about dancing in the 60s and 70s appears in Sally Banes' book Reinventing Dance in the 1960s: Everything Was Possible.
 She also produced radio programs in the arts for WBAI Pacifica Radio and has been a commentator on WNYC.
 As a senior fellow at the Vera List Center for Art and Politics from 1999 to 2001, she presented panels on topics from artists' responses to 9/11 to fusion in dance forms.
+Her 2013 book, Through the Eyes of a Dancer, is a selection of her essays, memoirs, and reviews spanning 40 years.

 Artist and architect - Appointed 2007-08